-Acquisitions of assets are initially recorded at cost.
-Cost is determined as the fair value of the assets given as consideration plus costs incidental to the acquisition, including freight in, architect's fees, engineering design fees and all other establishment costs.

-Direct labour, materials and an appropriate portion of overheads expenditure incurred in the purchase or construction of assets are treated as capital expenditure.
+Cost is determined as the fair value of consideration plus costs incidental to the acquisition.
+Direct labour, materials and an appropriate portion of overheads incurred in the acquisition or construction of assets are also included as capital costs.

-Property, plant and equipment received in the form of contributions, are recognised as assets and revenues at fair value where that value exceeds the recognition thresholds for the respective asset class.
+Property, plant and equipment received in the form of contributions, for significantly less than fair value or as offsets to infrastructure charges are recognised as assets and revenue at fair value.